HyagoOliveira/InputSystem/README.md

 ![LocalizedSpriteText Runtime](/Documentation~/LocalizedSpriteText_Runtime.gif)

-If your project uses another Localization System, use this same [LocalizedSpriteText](/Runtime/SpriteTexts/LocalizedSpriteText.cs) component as a base to create your own implementation between your Localization provider and this package [SpriteText](/Runtime/SpriteTexts/SpriteText.cs).
+If your project uses another Localization System, use this same [LocalizedSpriteText](/Runtime/SpriteTexts/LocalizedSpriteText.cs) component as a base to create your own implementation between your Localization provider and this package [SpriteTMP](/Runtime/SpriteTexts/SpriteTMP.cs) or [SpriteUITK](/Runtime/SpriteTexts/SpriteUITK.cs).

+## Other Features

-## Truncate Stick Processor
+### Truncate Stick Processor

 This processor truncates an input axis using an absolute value.

-## InputActionPopup Property
+### InputActionPopup Property

 This property displays the actions from a given **InputActionMap** as a Popup field.